chadvt/SampleDellProject/README.md

         }
     ]
 }
-Register a task definition with the lamp-stack-task-def.json file.
+Register a task definition with the dell-test-task-def.json file.

-aws ecs register-task-definition --cli-input-json file://lamp-stack-task-def.json The task definition is registered in the lamp-stack family as defined in the JSON file.
+aws ecs register-task-definition --cli-input-json file://dell-test-task-def.json The task definition is registered in the dell-test family as defined in the JSON file.

-To run a task with the lamp-stack task definition
+To run a task with the dell-test task definition

 >Important
 >
 >Before you can run tasks in Amazon ECS, you need to launch container instances into a default cluster.
 For more information about how >to set up and launch container instances, see Setting Up with Amazon ECS and Getting Started with Amazon ECS using Fargate.
 >
-Use the following AWS CLI command to run a task with the lamp-stack task definition.
+Use the following AWS CLI command to run a task with the dell-test task definition.

-aws ecs run-task --task-definition lamp-stack
+aws ecs run-task --task-definition dell-test

 # Deployment Diagram